 Very often, children of all ages report injury after unsafe playground conditions are identified.
 Check with your school’s principal on how the playground is maintained, and for more information on playground safety, check out the National Program for Playground Safety for checklists and more.

 When your child is injured

 If your child is injured at school, a personal injury lawyer can help you understand the complex legal details of your case.
-Call the Law Offices of Michael Pines at 1-858-551-2090 for a free and confidential legal evaluation.
+Call Pines Salomon Injury Lawyers, APC. at 1-858-551-2090 for a free and confidential legal evaluation.
 Our firm is specialized in handling cases involving children’s injury, and can help you seek fair financial recovery for your case.
 Call today.

 SENIOR PERSONAL INJURY ATTORNEY & FIRM FOUNDER